-The fair value of the December 2022 Note as of September 30, 2023 was estimated using a binomial lattice model with the following assumptions:
+The fair values of the December 2022 Note as of September 30, 2024 and 2023 were estimated using a binomial lattice model with the following assumptions:

+Septemb er 30,

-September 30, 2023
+2024 2023

-Term (years) 0.3
+Term (years) 0.8 0.3

-Stock price \$0.22

-Volatility 71.0%
+Volatility 91.0% 71.0%

-Risk-free rate 5.5%
+Risk-free rate 4.2% 5.5%

 Dividend yield

-Credit-adjusted discount rate 22.8%
+Credit-adjusted discount rate 20.4% 22.8%

+Stock price \$5.34 \$4.40

-The warrants issued in connection with convertible senior secured notes originally issued pursuant to a certain Note and Warrant Purchase Agreement dated December 22, 2017, are classified as liabilities on the accompanying consolidated balance sheets as the warrants include cash settlement features at the option of the holders under certain circumstances.
-The warrant liability is revalued each reporting period with the change in fair value recorded in the accompanying consolidated statements of operations until the warrants are exercised or expire.
-The fair value of the warrant liability is estimated using the Black-Scholes option pricing model using the following weighted-average assumptions:
+The warrants related to the Note and Warrant Purchase Agreement dated December 22, 2017 are classified as liabilities as the warrants include cash settlement features at the option of the holders under certain circumstances.
+The warrants issued in connection with private placements that closed on March 18, 2024 and April 15, 2024 are classified as liabilities as the Company assessed that they are not indexed to the Company's own stock and must be classified as liabilities.
+For further details on the evaluation refer to Note 9.

+The above warrant liabilities are revalued each reporting period with the change in fair values recorded in the accompanying consolidated statements of operations until the warrants are exercised or expire.
+The fair values of the warrant liabilities are estimated using the Black-Scholes option pricing model using the following weighted average assumptions:

 September 30,

-2023 2022
+2024 2023

-Risk-free interest rate 5.30% 4.23%
+Risk-free interest rate 3.58% 5.30%

-Remaining contractual term of warrants (years) 1.4 2.4
+Remaining contractual term of warrants (years) 4.5 1.4

-Expected volatility 158.3% 92.5%
+Expected volatility 125.0% 158.3%

 Annual dividend yield %

-Fair value of common stock (per share) \$ 0.22 \$1.22
+Fair value of common stock (per share) \$ 5.34 \$ 4.40